 Japan is stuffed with (mostly) more and better goods than anywhere in the world, but there are a couple of things you should definitely bring with you, if you think … Continue reading Stuff you should bring with you, because you can’t get it in Japan

 Finding bathrooms in Tokyo is a lot easier than finding them in America, that’s for sure!
-Here are three surefire places to find them, wherever the urge makes itself known. … Continue reading How can I find public restrooms in Tokyo?
+Here are three surefire places to find them, wherever the urge makes itself known. … Continue reading Where can I find public restrooms in Tokyo?

 Yanaka is one of the quirkiest, undiscovered, Old Tokyo neighborhoods in town.
 Here, new generations of artisans from families that have plied their trades for centuries are finding fun and … Continue reading Curated Walking Tour: Yanaka, where traditional Tokyo is alive and kicking!